 Do I Need A HANS Device?

 A HANS (Head and Neck Support) device is a piece of safety equipment that is designed to reduce injuries by immobilizing your head in a crash and preventing whiplash or extreme rotation.
 Traditionally, HANS devices required the use of more elaborate restraints built into a vehicle’s belt system, but portable hybrid units are now available.
-If you can afford one, it’s a worthwhile investment, even though you most clubs don’t require them.
+If you can afford one, it’s a worthwhile investment, even though most clubs don’t require them.

 Multi-Point Belts and Harnesses